kbrueckner/mui-validate/doc/components/ValidationGroup.md

 Initial state passed in to the validation group.
 This is an optional attribute.
 The state will be updated/calculated automatically based on the Validate components inside the ValidationGroup.

-Type: ValidationCollection Object
+Type: ValidationCollection

-Defaults to: {} (empty state object)
+Defaults to: {}

 #### Usage